 Easiest Way to Look for Unclaimed Money: Credit Karma's Free Search

+Searching for unclaimed funds is simple thanks to Credit Karma.
+All you need do is log onto their website, sign up for free and search.
 Credit Karma's database will show any unclaimed assets and then help you to file a claim with the relevant government agency to get that money sent to you ASAP.

-Some state government offices let you file a claim online, while others need you to mail in your claim.
+Some state government offices let you file a claim online, while others need you to mail in your information.
 After that, you will get your claim money in the mail in a few weeks or months.

 Who knows?
 You may have hundreds or even thousands of dollars in uncashed checks waiting for you.

-2. Check the IRS for Unclaimed Tax Returns
+Check the IRS for Unclaimed Tax Returns

-If you think the IRS may owe you money because your refund went to an older address, you can file a claim directly with the government agency to determine if your refund check got lost in the mail.
+If you think the IRS owes you money because your refund went to an old address, you can file a claim directly with the agency to determine if your refund got lost.
+(The IRS typically gives you up to three years to submit a claim to collect the money you are rightfully owed.)
+You can also check Where's My Refund? to discover whether the IRS owes you funds from a lost tax return.

-3. Look for Unclaimed Retirement Funds
+Look for Unclaimed Retirement Funds

-4. Search Unclaimed Funds in Your State
+Search Unclaimed Funds in Your State

-To find unclaimed funds in your state for free, you can either use Credit Karma’s free search or go to your state's online database.
+To find unclaimed funds in your state for free, you can either use Credit Karma’s search or go to your state's online database.
+Remember to input any other names you’ve used in the past to look for any uncashed checks or unclaimed dividends.

 Alabama